laurenchen0631/English-Learning/category/common_phrase.md

 	- However, human beings use but a fraction of the vast amount of energy produced by nature every day.
 - a sliver of 少量/小部分 == a very small, thin piece of something, usually broken off something larger
 	- a sliver of glass
-	- Just a sliver of cake for me, please - I shouldn`t really be having any.
+	- Just a sliver of cake for me, please - I shouldn't really be having any.
 - a laundry list of 一長串的 == a long list of
 	- a laundry list of reasons why shareholders should reject the bid
 - a string of = a series of = a range of 一系列的